OFD16/categoriesProject/README.md

 # categoriesProject
- This is a basic categorie exracter for Tarifist data
+ This is a basic categorie exracter inside of Tarifist data.